slchangtw/dvc_pipeline/README.md

 ```
 ![Imgur Image](https://imgur.com/BNHFxyg.jpg)

-2. If you modify parameters in `params.yaml`, such as n_estimators in the `train` stage, and then run `dvc repro`, the pipeline will execute again with the updated parameter.

-## Run experiments with different numbers of estimators
+## Run experiments with different parameters

 1. To run experiments with different numbers of estimators, you can create a queue of experiments by the command below.
 The `--name` flag helps you to identify the experiment, and the `-S` flag sets the parameters.
-If you need to set multiple parameters,, you can append `-S parameter=value1,value2` to the command.
+If you need to set multiple parameters, you can append `-S parameter=value1,value2` to the command.

 ```bash
 dvc exp run \